denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 medium for digital storage.
 But this new memory layer lay also beyond the reach of human senses.
 It was "weighty" in another sense, difficult to access and manipulate mentally.

-Screens added a much needed window onto an opaque memory abstraction.
-On-screen, the topography of electromagnetic storage could be represented visually, obviating the need for double entry or frequent printouts.
-Screens interjected to mediate between input and output.
-They flattened the stratified complexity of a laminate medium to facilitate use.
-Digital inscription remained invisible.
-The screen simulation could restore the appearance of a single surface.
-As it did so it also obscured the very dynamics of mediation.

 On December 9, 1968, Douglas Engelbart, then the  primary investigator at the NASA- and ARPA-funded Augmentation Research Center at the Stanford Research